TomCosta/chat-legal/README.md

 #### How to use this template

-</>To use this, download or copy the code and paste this into a folder and:</p>
+<p>To use this, download or copy the code and paste this into a folder and:</p>
 ```sh
 run $ bower install
 ```